microsoft/azure-trust-agents/challenge-1/README.md

 #### Launch the DevUI App

-Launch all agents and workflow together:
+Create a new terminal.Launch all agents and workflow together:
 ```bash
 cd challenge-1/devui
 python devui_launcher.py --mode all